The Primadonna Prize

 We set up the Primadonna Prize in 2019 with the aim of opening up access to the publishing industry, and creating a network of writers that supported one another.
 No one embodied these aspirations more than Claire Mannion, who was shortlisted for the inaugural Primadonna Prize.
 She strongly believed that although writers were competing against each other for the Prize, it was more important that the competition should bring writers together, and that they should help and support each other, wherever they were on their writing journey.

-Following her death in January 2023 at the age of just 42, we wish to honour Claire’s life and writing by offering an additional prize in her name – the Claire Mannion Literary Endeavour Prize – which will be awarded to two of the shortlisted writers.
-These two writers will be offered mentorship or writing feedback from previous Primadonna shortlisted writers, Farah Ahamed and Elissa Soave.
+Following her death in January 2023 at the age of just 42, we wish to honour Claire’s life and writing by offering an additional prize in her name – the Claire Mannion Literary Endeavour Prize – which was awarded to two of the shortlisted writers.
 It is hoped that by offering this prize in Claire’s name, her legacy of supporting and helping fellow writers will endure.